isohedral/tactile/README.md

 ## Controlling parameters

-You can get and set the parameters that control the positions of the tiling vertices through an array of `double`:
+You can get and set the parameters that control the positions of the tiling vertices through a `double` array:

 ```
 size_t num_params = a_tiling.numParameters();